cloudfoundry/cf-networking-release/docs/CLI.md

-# Using the CLI
+# CLI

-## Install the CF CLI Plugin
+Network policies can be managed using the netman CF CLI plugin.

+## Installation
-1. Get the binary
+1. Get the cf cli plugin binary

   - Option 1: Download a precompiled binary of the `network-policy-plugin` for your operating system from our [GitHub Releases](https://github.com/cloudfoundry-incubator/netman-release/releases)